There are few places in London that allow you far-reaching views across the vast, sprawling city and the winding curves of the River Thames.

 If you’re looking for the very best views over the capital and beyond, then a visit to the London Eye is unmissable.
 Here you’ll have a bird’s eye view of our great city and so much more, making it a unique and unforgettable experience.

-If you’re planning a visit to one of the UK’s most popular attractions, then read this ultimate guide for everything you need to know about the London Eye.
+If you’re planning a visit to one of the UK’s most popular attractions and one of the most iconic London landmarks, then read this ultimate guide for everything you need to know about the London Eye.

 What Is the London Eye?

 The London Eye may look like a giant Ferris wheel, but it is, in fact, the world’s tallest cantilevered observation wheel, which means it’s supported on one side only.